Noise Control Ordinance

 The nature of the noise sources covered by these provisions in sections 4 and 5 of the ordinance is such that it is not possible to specify fixed acceptable noise levels or noise measurement procedures to be used in assessing the acceptability of the noise.
-As is the case in other countries, noise from domestic premises and public places is to be dealt with by the police on a subjective nuisance basis.
+As is the case in other countries, noise from domestic premises and public places is to be responsively dealt with by the police on a reasonableness approach.

 Under the Ordinance, construction activities are grouped into two categories and are controlled by means of a system of Construction Noise Permits (CNP):

 - general construction work (for example, excavation, renovation, road work); and

 - percussive piling (for example, piling by means of a hydraulic hammer as a drop hammer).

 This photograph shows piling work in progress :

 This photo shows road work, which is a kind of general construction work :

 [Photo of road work, a kind of general construction work]